Light academia

+Light academia is an aesthetic and subculture, that emphasizes visually light aesthetics and positive themes, including optimism, joy, and friendship.
+Accordingly, light academia is often considered to be the visually and emotionally lighter counterpart to dark academia.
+The term light academia was coined on Tumblr in 2019 and gained popularity during the early 2020s.

 History

 Origin

 The term light academia was coined on Tumblr in 2019 by the user 'plantaires,' who wrote:"You've heard of 'dark academia', now its time for 'light' academia… wearing light linen sundresses in foreign countries, eating picnics and pastries in the afternoon sun while reading poetry and laughing with your friends, the burning passion and excitement when you finally make a breakthrough in your research, falling asleep in your lovers arms sunkissed and happy… everything is beautiful and hopeful and no one dies".
 Comparing it to dark academia, Tumblr trend analyzer Amanda Brennan has stated that light academia "still embodies the love of learning, but with an airier, less doom-focused feel that shows that knowledge brings light and happiness in the outdoors rather than a gothic darkness seen curled up in a corner".

 Popularity

 By the end of 2020, light academia was ranked seventh for Tumblr's top ten aesthetics.
 By the end of 2021, light academia was the third most popular aesthetic on Tumblr.

 On Pinterest, the number of users tagging the terms 'Light Academia clothing" and "Light Academia clothes" increased 236-fold by December 2022, compared to December 2021.

 On Depop, searches for "Light Academia" increased by 900% by October 2022.